adabmDCA: Adaptive Boltzmann machine learning for biological sequences: Implementation

 The Boltzmann learning algorithm consists of a series of training epochs.
 At each epoch $t$, we estimate numerically the marginal probability distributions of the model $p^{(t)}_i(a)$ and $p^{(t)}_{ij}(a,b)$ using a MCMC strategy.
 More precisely, we use $N_{s}$ independent Markov chains, each of which samples $N_{c}$ configurations.
 The results presented in this work are obtained using a Metropolis-Hasting~\cite{metropolis_equation_1953, hastings_monte_1970} update scheme, but the code also allows one to opt for a Gibbs sampling strategy~\cite{geman_stochastic_1984}.
 At the end of each epoch $t$, we update the model parameters according to Eq.~\ref{eq:likelihood-gradient2} by estimating the $p^{(t)}_i(a), p^{(t)}_{ij}(a,b)$ according to the following relation:

-\textit{adabmDCA} allows one to use either \textit{persistent} chains, i.e. chains initialized only at the first epoch, or \textit{transient} chains where each independent chain is initialized at each epoch.
-We consider two types of chain initialization: (i) by extracting sequences uniformly at random, (ii) by randomly picking natural sequences from the MSA.
+\texttt{adabmDCA} allows one to use either \textit{persistent} chains, i.e. chains initialized only at the first epoch, or \textit{transient} chains where each independent chain is initialized at each epoch.
+We consider two types of chain initialization: (i) by extracting sequences uniformly at random, (ii) by randomly picking natural sequences from the MSA, proportionally to their weights $\boldsymbol{w}$.

-By default, \textit{adabmDCA} uses \textit{transient} chains initialized to uniformly extracted random sequences, but different options can be set.
+By default, \texttt{adabmDCA} uses \textit{transient} chains initialized to uniformly extracted random sequences, but different options can be set.
 In particular, we found that the \textit{persistent} option seems to reduce the equilibration time as one may expect that an equilibrium configuration extracted from the model at time $t-1$ is a good candidate starting point for the same chain at time $t$ provided that the value of the parameters at time $t$ is not too different from that at $t-1$.

 In order to achieve accurate learning, it is of utmost importance to accurately estimate the gradient of the log-likelihood.
 From a computational point of view, the bottleneck is the accurate estimation of the one- and two-site marginals $p_i(a)$ and $p_{ij}(a,b)$.
-Two main conditions dictate the quality of MCMC sampling: (i) an accurate assessment of the stationary (i.e. equilibrium) regime of the chain, and, (ii) a fair estimate of the auto-correlation time.
-To prevent the occurrence of a poor sampling, \textit{adabmDCA} allows for monitoring and adjusting both the equilibration and sampling times of the Markov Chain, $T_{\rm eq}$ and $T_{\rm wait}$, respectively (in Monte Carlo sweeps units, one sweep being equal to $L$ Monte Carlo steps).
+Two main conditions dictate the quality of MCMC sampling: (i) an accurate assessment of the stationary (i.e. equilibrium) regime of the chain, and, (ii) a fair estimate of the mixing time \footnote{\texttt{adabmDCA} estimates the mixing time of the MCMC through the auto-correlation time of the sampled configurations}.
+To prevent the occurrence of a poor sampling, \texttt{adabmDCA} allows for monitoring and adjusting both the equilibration and sampling times of the Markov Chain, $T_{\rm eq}$ and $T_{\rm wait}$, respectively (in Monte Carlo sweeps units, one sweep being equal to $L$ Monte Carlo steps).

-Let $\boldsymbol{C}^{i}_{n}$ be the configuration sampled by chain $i$ after $T_{\rm eq} + n T_{\rm wait}$ steps.
+Let $\boldsymbol{s}^{i}_{n}$ be the configuration sampled by chain $i$ after $T_{\rm eq} + n T_{\rm wait}$ steps.
 We define three type of sequence identities or \textit{overlaps}, i.e.

 aimed at quantifying how similar two target configurations are:

 \begin{itemize} \item The \textit{external} overlap between configurations sampled by two different chains at the same sampling time $n$

 \item A \textit{first-time internal} overlap measuring the similarity between two consecutively sampled configurations on the same chain: